America’s freight rail network stretches across nearly 140,000 miles, carrying millions of tons of freight to every corner of the continent.

 - Provides direction and technical advice in bridge inspection, maintenance and management.

-- Provides guidance on railroad bridge worker safety.
+- Guides railroad bridge worker safety.

 - Works directly with railroads to resolve any issues found through an evaluation.

-- If necessary, issues civil penalties and emergency orders including prohibiting the use of any rail bridge it deems unsafe.
+- If necessary, issues civil penalties and emergency orders, including prohibiting the use of any rail bridge it deems unsafe.

 Safety Program Requirements